coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/corechaindb-network-on-kubernetes.rst

 * :ref:`Create Kubernetes Storage Classes for MongoDB <create-kubernetes-storage-class-mdb>`.

-* :ref:`Create Kubernetes Storage Classes for BigchainDB <create-kubernetes-storage-class>`.
+* :ref:`Create Kubernetes Storage Classes for corechaindb <create-kubernetes-storage-class>`.

-Deploy Kubernetes PersistentVolumeClaims for MongoDB and BigchainDB
+Deploy Kubernetes PersistentVolumeClaims for MongoDB and corechaindb
 --------------------------------------------------------------------

 Deploy the following services for each node by following the naming convention